NYUCCL/psiTurk/README.md

 collect data using any website.
 As long as you can turn your experiment into a website, you can run it with PsiTurk!

+You can direct questions to our [Q&A Google group](https://groups.google.com/d/forum/psiturk).

 Dependencies
 ============